 It is not about something

-To explain, my mental experience of the sunset is a private experience within my own consciousness.
+As indicated on the above list, my mental experience of the sunset is a private experience within my own consciousness.
 I might display some behavior, such as saying, "Now that is beautiful!"
 Still, my experience itself is private.
 Also, I cannot point to a location in three-dimensional space where this experience takes place.
 Finally, my mental experience is also about something, namely, about the sunset itself.
 The three features of my brain activity, though, will be the exact opposite of these.
 My brain activity is publicly observable by scientists.
 My brain activity is localizable in space: the scientist can point to the exact spot where the biochemical reactions occur.
 My brain activity is not "about" anything; it is simply some biochemical reactions that occur.
 The point is this: if mental states and brain activities really were identical, the two lists would be more compatible.
 The fact that they are so contradictory implies that they are really different things.

 The second major problem with identity theory is that it restricts mental experiences to biological organisms with brains.
 The central contention of identity theory is that mental states and brain activities are identical.
 Isn't it possible, though, that non-biological things could exhibit mental consciousness?
 Science fiction abounds with such creatures: computerized robots, crystalline entities, collections of gasses, particles of energy.
 It seems a bit chauvinistic for us to say that mental experiences will only result in creatures that have biological brain activity in the way that we humans do.
 Identity theory, then, is a very narrow way of understanding mental states.